Neraeh/UNO/README.md

 $ ./configure
 $ ./buildUNO
 ```
-Once built, you can copy UNO and its environment by copying the UNO/build directory
+Once built, you can copy UNO and its environment by copying the UNO/build directory.
+To see its output, type `./UNObot`.
+To daemonize it, type `./startUNO`.

 # Windows
 **Don't forget to build and install libcommuni (link below) before trying to build UNO**